What is CLAT?

 - Dr. Ram Manohar Lohiya National Law University, Lucknow (RMLNLU)

-- Rajiv Gandhi National University of Law, Punjab (RGNUL)
+- Rajiv Gandhi National University of Law, Patiala (RGNUL)

 - Chanakya National Law University, Patna (CNLU)

-- The National University of Advanced Legal Studies, Kochi (NUALS)
+- National University of Advanced Legal Studies, Kochi (NUALS)

-- National University of Study and Research in Law, Ranchi (NUSRL)
+- National University of Study & Research in Law, Ranchi (NUSRL)

-- National Law University and Judicial Academy, Assam (NLUJAA)
+- National Law University & Judicial Academy, Assam (NLUJA)

 - Damodaram Sanjivayya National Law University, Visakhapatnam (DSNLU)

-- Tamil Nadu National Law School, Tiruchirappalli (TNNLS)
+- The Tamil Nadu National Law School, Tiruchirappalli (TNNLS)

 Eligibility for the Undergraduate Programme

-As regards minimum percentage of marks in the qualifying examination (i.e., 10+2), the candidates must have secured:
+As regards minimum percentage of marks in the qualifying examination (i.e., 10+2 or an equivalent examination), the candidates must have secured:

-Candidates who are appearing in the qualifying examination in March/April, 2018 are also eligible to appear in CLAT-2018 online examination.
+Candidates who are appearing in the qualifying examination in March/April, 2024 are also eligible to appear in CLAT 2024 examination.
 However, they shall be required to produce an evidence of their passing the qualifying examination at the time of admission, failing which they shall lose their right to be considered for admission.